life-ufes/segmentation-tool/README.md

 Next, if you don't have Docker installed, you need to install it and Docker Compose.
 You can find the instructions [here](https://docs.docker.com/get-docker/).

-Finally, all you need to do is to run the following command:
+Finally, all you need to do is run the following command:

 ```bash
 docker-compose up -d